Washing and caring for your fabric and handmade clothes

 Drying –

-air dry on clothes horse or on a hanger
+air dry on a washing line, clothes horse or on a hanger

 Ironing – cotton setting so pretty hot with lots of steam and maybe an extra spray of water from my spray bottle if there are any persistent wrinkles (the added water helps to relax the fibres)